0xurandom/numerate/README.md

 # Numerate

 Numerate is a natural language calculator for converting between units or using variable based calculations.
+It also supports complex and rational numbers.
 ## About

 This project was originally supposed to be something like Soulver or wolfram alpha.
 However, due to time constraints, It currently is a terminal application and has support for functions, unit conversions variables and some mathematical operations.